 The other day I sent my 4 year old to time out for hitting his older brother while they were playing a board game.
 As he was crying in the corner, I realized that I needed to talk to him about what happened.
 Instead of just giving him a lecture on why he shouldn’t hit his brother, which I also did, I realized that he needed me to acknowledge something.
 He needed me to notice that it’s not easy being the little brother.
-Not only does he never get to pick the show they watch on tv, but he’s always the last one to the car when we’re leaving somewhere and someone in our family yells out, “Last one to the car’s a rotten egg!”
-He’s the last one to finish his dinner and the last one to get his car seat buckled when we are going some where.

 It’s not always the worst thing in the world to have an older brother.
-Someone to look up to.
+It means you have someone to look up to.
 Someone to teach you how to do things earlier than most kids your age get to do them.
 And you get to play with toys that usually only older kids can play with.
 Plus, there will always be someone there who will look out for you on the playground.

 They really do love each other.